dodoni/dodoni.github.io/README.md

 #### General
 Dodoni.net is developed using .NET.
-The complete feature set of Dodoni.net requires external libraries for [BLAS](http://www.netlib.org/blas/), [LAPACK](http://www.netlib.org/lapack/), Random Number Generators, Fast-Fourier-Transformations etc. See [Documentation](Documentation) for further information.
+The complete feature set of Dodoni.net requires external libraries for [BLAS](http://www.netlib.org/blas/), [LAPACK](http://www.netlib.org/lapack/), Random Number Generators, Fast-Fourier-Transformations etc. See [Documentation](Documentation) for further details.

 * One useful by-product of the Dodoni.net project is a high-level extension of [Excel-DNA](https://excel-dna.net) which allowes the development of Excel-AddIns.